Demonstrators support Irving vs vaccine mandate at Nets game

 A few dozen people were in the plaza outside the arena, some chanting “Let Kyrie play!
 Let Kyrie play!” and holding signs that said “Stand with Kyrie.”

-A small group even broke through barriers and got all the way to the front entrance of the arena about an hour before tipoff.
+A small group even broke through barriers and got all the way to the front entrance of the building, forcing arena officials to briefly close the doors while fans were trying to get in.

 Irving is not with the Nets because of his refusal to get vaccinated against COVID-19.
 A New York mandate requires professional athletes playing for a team in the city be vaccinated in order to play or practice in public venues.